RedMadRobot/input-mask-android/README.md

     android:inputType="textNoSuggestions" />
 ```
 Additionally be aware that some of the third-party keyboards ignore `textNoSuggestions` setting; the recommendation is to use an extra workaround by setting the `inputType` to `textVisiblePassword`.

-# Compatibility with 1.1.0 and above

-In 2.0.0 version separate callbacks *onExtracted(String value)* *onMandatoryCharactersFilled(boolean complete)* have been merged into the single callback *onTextChanged(boolean maskFilled, @NonNull final String extractedValue)*

-Be careful while updating dependencies!

 # License